Nearly 2 million Americans will lose pandemic unemployment benefits early as more Republican states drop relief - KTVZ

 The announcement was followed by South Carolina, Arkansas, Alabama, Mississippi, North Dakota, Missouri, Iowa, Idaho, Tennessee, Wyoming, South Dakota and Utah.
 Other red states are likely to follow.

-States can terminate their agreements with the federal government to participate in the programs, under to relief package’s provisions.
+States can terminate their agreements with the federal government to participate in the programs, under the relief package’s provisions.

 Georgia Gov. Brian Kemp announced Thursday that the state would cease the $300 federal payments and pandemic programs on June 26.

-Note: This story has been updated with comment from the Department of Labor and additional state announcements.
-CLARIFICATION: An earlier version of this story suggested Arizona and Ohio would be dropping all federal unemployment benefit enhancements.
-Those two states will continue providing pandemic programs for freelancers, the self-employed and others, as well as for the long-term unemployed.